nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/file-download-security-policies.md

 *   **Blob** (Blob): the blob itself.
 *   **CurrentUser** (NuxeoPrincipal): the current user.
 *   **Reason** (String): the download "reason", which gives an indication of the source of the download:
-    *   `download`: basic servlet download, restlet download or&nbsp;documentActions.download.
+    *   `download`: file downloads from the download servlet, Automation, WebEngine, REST API, Seam or Restlets.
     *   `picture`: downloadPicture codec (the XPath is then one of&nbsp;OriginalJpeg:content, Medium:content,&nbsp;Small:content,&nbsp;Thumbnail:content,&nbsp;etc.).
     *   `thumbnail`: downloadThumbnail codec.
     *   `clipboardZip`: worklist ZIP export.